-The City of Dunwoody desires to make it easier for production companies to produce filmsfilming in the City insomuch as they bringit brings employment opportunities, tourism, hotel occupancy, and general economic development to the City.
+The City of Dunwoody desires to make it easier for filming in the City insomuch as it brings employment opportunities, tourism, hotel occupancy, and general economic development to the City.
 Additionally a specific policy will deter and limit unregulated commercial film production and similar activities from occurring within the City that would cause a public nuisance and pose a threat to public health, safety, and welfare.